-Our responsibility as a government is to develop our economy in an environmentally sustainable manner, while we get to "yes" with every possible measure to draw investment and create jobs.
+Our responsibility as a government is to develop our economy in an environmentally sustainable manner, while we get to "yes" with measures to draw investment and create jobs.
 We have developed an ambitious and realistic plan for the British Columbia economy, a plan that is clear about the path we are taking and involves citizens in our goal to make British Columbia the economic engine of Canada.
+We are determined not to substitute process for purpose as we tackle tough choices about our future.

-Since we released the BC Jobs Plan in September 2011, there have been billions of dollars of new investment in British Columbia, along with the creation of thousands of jobs.
-Our Jobs Plan has clear targets that have guided our work-targets that include new and expanded mines, and economic development agreements with First Nations.
+Since we released the Canada Starts Here: BC Jobs Plan, there have been billions of dollars of new investment in British Columbia, along with the creation of thousands of jobs.
+Our Jobs Plan has clear targets that have guided our work-targets that include new and expanded mines and economic development agreements with First Nations, and which support strategic sectors across the breadth and depth of our economy.